 Medicaid in the state of Delaware will pay for nursing home care for low-income elderly and frail individuals, as well as limited personal care in the home.
-As of July 2014, Delaware has foregone the Medicaid Home and Community Based Services (Elderly and Disabled) Waiver system in favor of a statewide, managed long term care Medicaid program.
+As of July 2014, Delaware has foregone the Medicaid Home and Community Based Services (Elderly and Disabled) Waiver system in favor of a statewide, managed long-term-care Medicaid program.

 This program is called the Diamond State Health Plan Plus (DSHP-Plus).
 Despite being a managed care model, the program continues to allow for consumer direction of certain services, such as attendant care, and covers some medical and personal care services in assisted living facilities and adult foster care.

-The state of Delaware requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65, but disabled.
-As of 2020, the income limits are set at $1,957.50 for single persons, and $2,937.50 for married couples in which both spouses are applying for services.
+The state of Delaware requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65 but disabled.
+As of 2023, the income limits are set at $2,285 for single persons.
+For married couples in which both spouses are applying for services each applicant is allowed $2,285.
 (The income limits are set at 250% of the current Social Security Income / Federal Benefit Rate standard).

 Assets for a single individual cannot exceed $2,000, and assets for married couples with both spouses as applicants are limited to $3,000.
-Some assets are considered exempt, such as the home in which the elderly person resides (up to a home equity interest of $595,000), household items, personal belongings, and a single vehicle.
+Some assets are considered exempt, such as the home in which the elderly person resides (up to a home equity interest of $688,000), household items, personal belongings, and a single vehicle.

-The state of Delaware offers two non-Medicaid assistance programs, all of which provide financial assistance to keep the disabled and elderly residents from having to leave their homes and to move into more costly skilled nursing facilities.
+The state of Delaware offers two non-Medicaid assistance programs, both of which provide financial assistance to keep disabled and elderly residents from having to leave their homes and to move into more costly skilled nursing facilities.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.

 Via these programs, seniors are supervised during daytime hours, while also receiving non-medical care.
 Medical care is also provided via the Alzheimer’s Day Treatment Program.
 These programs are open to both non-Medicaid and Medicaid recipients.

 There are additional financial options for care aside from the programs available from the state.
-The Resource Locator Tool can help to locate different federal and non-profit options available to Delaware residents.
+The Resource Locator Tool can help locate different federal and non-profit options available to Delaware residents.
 If those seeking assistance are elderly veterans, there are also programs available to help them, as well as tax credits, loan options, and home modification assistance.
 Search here at no charge to find the most suitable program based on your circumstances.

 Our organization provides free services to help families with the process of matching specific care needs with providers in the right price range and in the desired geographic location.
 In a small state like Delaware that does not have much price variability throughout the state, it is important for families to consider care in neighboring states (should they be considering assisted living as an option).